aredn/documentation/arednGettingStarted/node_admin.rst

 .. admonition:: Service Advertisement Process

-  `OLSR (Optimized Link State Routing) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ propagates service entries to other nodes across the network.
-Once every hour your node will verify that its own service entries are valid.
+  OLSR (Optimized Link State Routing) and Babel propagate service entries to other nodes across the network.
+Once every hour your node will verify that their own service entries are valid.
 Your node will **not** propagate services across the network if it finds any of these conditions after three attempts:

   1. The LAN host is not pingable from your node
   2. There is no service listening on the specified port